Male Infertility After Prostate Cancer Treatment

 If you use fertility preservation techniques before cancer treatment, the chance of conceiving a healthy child is very high.

-Prostate cancer itself wouldn’t harm your children if you collected sperm samples before treatment.
+Prostate cancer itself is unlikely to harm your children if you collected sperm samples before treatment.

 It is possible, and the risk of hereditary disease is not high.